revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Basics.md

 <blockquote>

-A constant is a quantity whose value cannot be changed.
-Unlike a variable, the value stored in a constant can’t be modified during program execution.
+A constant is a quantity whose value cannot be changed.Unlike a variable, the value stored in a constant can’t be modified during program execution.

-Numeric constants consist of integers, single precision, or double-precision numbers.
-Integer constants represent values that are counted and do not have a fractional part, e.g., +56, -678.
+Numeric constants consist of integers, single precision, or double-precision numbers.Integer constants represent values that are counted and do not have a fractional part, e.g., +56, -678.

-A string constant is a sequence of alphanumeric characters enclosed in double quotation marks.
-The maximum length of a string constant is 255 characters.
-For example, 'New York`.
+A string constant is a sequence of alphanumeric characters enclosed in double quotation marks.The maximum length of a string constant is 255 characters.For example, 'New York`.

 </blockquote>